Quantum Bayesian Inference in Quasiprobability Representations: Quasiprobability representations

 \subsection{Generalities}

 We now move on to provide a brief review of the essential elements of QPRs for quantum theory.
-To bridge quantum theoretic objects in a $d$-dimensional Hilbert space to a QPR, the architectural core is given by the so-called {\it frame} $\{F_j\}_{j\in \Lambda}$, which is a set of Hermitian operators spanning the Hermitian space equipped with inner product.
-We denote $\Lambda$ as the discrete state space with a minimal cardinality of $d^2$ \footnote{The state space $\Lambda$ may be continuous as well}.
-Those saturating the lower bound referred as minimal bases, which we will assume for the remainder of this paper.
-A counterpart to the frame is known as the {\it dual frame} $\{G_j\}_{j\in \Lambda}$, which is defined such that:
+To map quantum theoretic objects acting on a $d$-dimensional Hilbert space to a QPR, the core is the choice of a {\it frame} $\{F_j\}_{j\in \Lambda}$, that is a set of $d\times d$ Hermitian operators spanning the Hermitian space equipped with Hilbert-Schmidt scalar product.
+The set of indices $\Lambda$ may be continuous; its minimal cardinality is $d^2$, and we shall assume such minimal frames for the remainder of this paper.
+Given a frame, one can always find a {\it dual frame} $\{G_j\}_{j\in \Lambda}$ such that

 In general, the dual is not unique given a frame.
-However, for a minimal basis, the frame and dual always enjoy an orthogonality relation $\tr{F_jG_k} = \delta_{jk}$.
+However, for a minimal basis, the frame and dual always satisfy the orthogonality relation $\tr{F_jG_k} = \delta_{jk}$.

-As long as these objects are known to the user, we can describe all Hibert space objects in terms of QPR.
-The morphisms are summarized in Table \ref{tab:QHM}.
-By requiring that our state quasiprobability to be normalized, $\sum_a v^\rho_a = 1$, this immediately implies a constraint on the frame operators: $\sum_a F_a = \one$.
-Moreover, with each POVM $\{E_m\}$ satisfying a unity sum $\sum_m E_m = \one$, we also have a constraint for the dual frame operators: $\tr{G_j}=1$ for all $j\in\Lambda$.
-Likewise, it is the case that $\tr{F_j} = 1/d$ for all $j \in \Lambda$.
-As such, the QPR of any CPTP map $\mathcal{E}$ is a quasi-stochastic matrix $S^{\mathcal{E}}$.
+Once a frame and its dual are set, all Hibert space objects are in one-to-one correspondence with an object in the QPR. \ed{A dictionary of recipes between the two frameworks are summarized in Table \ref{tab:QHM}.
+These recipes can be understood as category-theoretic relationships called ``functors'', mapping objects across the two formalisms which each live in their own separate category \cite{mac1998categories,carnap2002logical}}.
+From the normalisation of the state quasiprobability, $\sum_a v^\rho_a = 1$, it follows that the frame operators must satisfy $\sum_a F_a = \one$.
+Similarly, from the fact that each POVM $\{E_m\}$ must satisfy $\sum_m E_m = \one$, it follows that $\tr{G_j}=1$ for all $j\in\Lambda$ \footnote{It is the case, for SIC-POVM and Discrete Wigner representation, that $\tr{F_j} = 1/d$ for all $j \in \Lambda$.
+But this is not generally the case for all valid QPRs.}.
+As such, the QPR of any CPTP map $\mathcal{E}$ is a quasi-stochastic matrix $S^{\mathcal{E}}$ as defined in Table \ref{tab:QHM}, with entries $S^\mathcal{E}_{a'a} \in \mathbb{R}$, $a',a \in \Lambda$, s.t. $\forall a \; \sum_{a'} S^\mathcal{E}_{a'a} = 1$. \ed{The evolution of a state through a channel is then described by simple matrix multiplication: $\rho' = \mathcal{E}[\rho] \to v^{\rho'}_{a'} = \sum_{a}S^{\mathcal{E}}_{a'a}v^{\rho}_a$ \cite{ruzzi2000quantum}}.
 With a slight abuse of notation, for ease of correspondence with the classical formalism, we shall also denote the elements of the quasi-stochastic matrix as $S^\chn_{a'a} \equiv \chn(a'|a)$.

-Now despite the vast plurality of valid representations that adhere to these rules, there are two canonical choices of QPR used in the relevant literature.
-To these, we turn.